Replace Sway Bar Links

 What Does A Sway Bar Do?

-You've probably noticed that when you steer your car into a turn, the body of the car wants to roll the other way.
+You've probably noticed that when you steer hard into a turn, the body of the car wants to roll the other way.
 For example, when making a right turn, the car body rolls to the left.

 what does a sway bar do

-NOTE: When ordering replacement parts, specify sway bar link kit (the ones on the outsides), not the sway bar bushings (they are towards the center and hold the sway bar to the frame).
+NOTE: When ordering replacement parts, specify sway bar link kit or sway bar link bushings.

 If you're working from the ground, position a floor jack at the proper factory lift points, then place jack stands as close to the jack as possible.
 About a foot off the ground should be enough room to work.